 “The finance team becomes a barrier if the discussions are only about the budget and how to run as lean as possible.
 That’s a losing attitude for IT Transformation.
 Conversely, barriers arise when the metrics used by the IT team to define success don’t have a financial underpinning.
 But once both sides can agree to give and take in both areas, they can develop a much more constructive relationship and ongoing dialogue.”
 KHOZEMA SHIPCHANDLER, GLOBAL CFO, GE DIGITAL

-- The risk of falling behind competitors increases
+- Increased risk of falling behind competitors

 - Decisions about technology investments are not as timely or as accurate as possible

 - The business struggles to scale as business demands change